jsh9/Image-Digitizer/README.md

 ### Features and limitations

-This GUI app's features are a subset of another free app called [Engauge Digitizer](http://markummitchell.github.io/engauge-digitizer/).
+The features of this GUI app are a subset of another free app called [Engauge Digitizer](http://markummitchell.github.io/engauge-digitizer/).
 But this GUI app is faster to oparate (fewer mouse clicks) if you only want to do the simplest thing: extract points from a 2D X-Y graph.

 ### Very brief tutorial in 8 steps